slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <p style="text-align: justify">
 The courses that I taught at this institution are the following.
-➢ Multivariate Calculus
+<br> ➢ Multivariate Calculus
-➢ Mathematical Logic
+<br> ➢ Mathematical Logic
-➢ Linear Algebra.
+<br> ➢ Linear Algebra.
 </p>

 <p style="text-align: justify">
 I also was a secondary instructor providing independent tutorial sessions for reviewing lectures and problem- solving to full-time students in the morning and afternoon programs in the following courses.
-➢ Integral Calculus
+<br> ➢ Integral Calculus
-➢ Differential Calculus
+<br> ➢ Differential Calculus
-The activities and participation on these tutorial sessions were 15% of the final grade.
+<br> The activities and participation on these tutorial sessions were 15% of the final grade.
 </p>